We helped write the sequel to "Cracking the Coding Interview". Read 9 chapters for free

 At this point, candidates split into different loops depending on the role they are interviewing for e.g., ML, frontend, backend etc. Onsite interview loops also vary slightly depending on the role and seniority, but the below is generally what you’ll get:

-- [For Staff-level roles and above] Integrations (1 hour).
+• [For roles below Staff] Integrations (1 hour).
 You’ll be asked to use the Stripe API here, and it will be based on real-world integrations they've seen their merchant customers create.
+If you interview in the Integrations org, you will not get this round.

-- [For roles below Staff] Presentation (1 hour).
-You’ll have to write a one pager about a past project and present this to the interview panel.
-You’ll be asked to explain it, and the panel will be assessing your ability to communicate both via written word and to a live technical audience.
+• [For Staff roles and above] Presentation (1 hour).
+You’ll have to write a one pager about a past project and present this to a staff-level engineer, and one other, more junior engineer who will take notes.
+You’ll be asked to explain it, and the panel will assess your ability to communicate both via written word and to a live technical audience.
 They want to test your ability to give business context or rationale for what you did, and your ability to justify technical decisions.
-They may also ask you what you’d do in hypothetical situations where constraints changed on the fly.
+They may also ask you what you’d do in situations where constraints changed on the fly.
+They will assess the scope of the project and probe for your use of soft power to get the project done.
 This interview is particularly important for leveling – if candidates can’t effectively communicate the business impact of their work, for instance, they may be down-leveled.

 Types of Interview Questions to Expect at Stripe